-Environmental Health Science undergraduate students gain practical experience and problem solving skills through internships, an integral part of the EHS degree program at UGA.
-As interns, students work with companies, not-for-profit organizations, academic researchers, and federal, state or local government agencies.
+Environmental Health Science undergraduate students gain practical experience and problem-solving skills through field experiences (internships), an integral part of the EHS degree program at UGA.
+As interns, students work with companies, not-for-profit organizations, academic researchers, and federal, state, or local government agencies.
 They receive from 3 to 9 hours of course credit depending upon the amount of time spent as an intern.
 Most interns work from 12 to 40 hours per week for a 10 to 15 week period and are compensated by the host organization at a rate of $7-15 per hour.
-Students consistently rate the internship experience as one of the most valuable parts of their undergraduate education in environmental health science.
+Students consistently rate the field experience as one of the most valuable parts of their undergraduate education in environmental health science.

-Students obtain internships by working with the EHS Internship Coordinator Dr. Anne Marie Zimeri and their advisor to identify, apply for, and secure a position that meets their personal interests and timetable.
-Many students complete their internship during the summer between their junior and senior year although other periods are equally acceptable and common.
-Students are encouraged to begin planning their internship early in their studies to ensure their interests can be met.
+Students obtain field experiences by working with the EHS Field Experience Coordinator Dr. Anne Marie Zimeri and their advisor to identify, apply for, and secure a position that meets their personal interests and timetable.
+Many students complete their field experience during the summer between their junior and senior year although other periods are equally acceptable and common.
+Students are encouraged to begin planning their field experience early in their studies to ensure their interests can be met.

-Institutions where EHS students have completed internships or co-ops include the US Environmental Protection Agency (EPA), Center for Disease Control (CDC), Agency for Toxic Substances & Disease Registry (ATSDR), Georgia Power, CIBA Vision, Williams Environmental Services, Duracell USA, and several environmental consulting firms.
-Internships have also been completed at state and local agencies, including the State of Georgia Environmental Protection Division (EPD) and county health departments.
-EHS students can compete for internships sponsored by national organizations such as the U.S. Public Health Service, Department of Energy, Oak Ridge Institute for Science and Education (ORISE), the Chemical Industry Institute of Toxicology (CIIT), the Society of Toxicology and other organizations.
+Institutions, where EHS students have completed field experiences or co-ops, include the U.S. Environmental Protection Agency (EPA), Centers for Disease Control and Prevention (CDC), Agency for Toxic Substances & Disease Registry (ATSDR), Georgia Power, CIBA Vision, Williams Environmental Services, Duracell USA, and several environmental consulting firms.
+Field experiences have also been completed at state and local agencies, including the State of Georgia Environmental Protection Division (EPD) and county health departments.
+EHS students can compete for field experiences sponsored by national organizations such as the U.S. Public Health Service, Department of Energy, Oak Ridge Institute for Science and Education (ORISE), the Chemical Industry Institute of Toxicology (CIIT), the Society of Toxicology, and other organizations.

 Co-operative Education Programs

-EHS majors may elect to participate in an approved cooperative education program, instead of an internship.
-Students interested in obtaining a co-op should see Dr. Anne Marie Zimeri, EHS Internship Coordinator.
+EHS majors may elect to participate in an approved cooperative education program, instead of a field experience.
+Students interested in obtaining a co-op should see Dr. Anne Marie Zimeri, EHS Field Experience Coordinator.

-Like every academic and employment related procedure, the internship process requires that administrative and other forms be completed by the student, the EHS Department, and the host organization.
-All of the required forms are available for download from this web site.
-Students are strongly encouraged to obtain the forms in this manner although they are also available from the EHS Internship Coordinator.
+Like every academic and employment-related procedure, the field experience process requires that administrative and other forms be completed by the student, the EHS Department, and the host organization.
+All of the required forms are available for download from this website.
+Students are strongly encouraged to obtain the forms in this manner although they are also available from the EHS Field Experience Coordinator.

 The steps required of students are detailed below in the order in which they must be completed.
-The six-step process outlined below begins by checking your eligibility and ends with submission of a report by you to the Internship Coordinator.
+The six-step process outlined below begins by checking your eligibility and ends with the submission of a report by you to the Field Experience Coordinator.

-The first step in the process is to determine whether you are eligible for an internship.
-Students must meet these basic eligibility criteria to begin the internship process:
+The first step in the process is to determine whether you are eligible for field experience.
+Students must meet these basic eligibility criteria to begin the field experience process:

 - Declared major in Environmental Health Science.